Canadian Coast Guard: Modernizing the Coast Guard's icebreakers

 On 22 May 2019, it was announced two more s will be built for the Canadian Coast Guard, in addition to the six being constructed for the Royal Canadian Navy.
 Additionally, $15.7B was announced for the production of 16 additional multi-purpose vessels.

-Integration and transition to the Department of National Defence
+Transfer to the Department of National Defence (2025 to the present)

-On June 9, 2025, Prime Minister Mark Carney announced that the CCG will receive funds for capital purchases that will count towards Canada spending 2 per cent of GDP on defence in accordance with the NATO target.
-There will be greater cooperation as 60 per cent of Coast Guard funding will go towards the GDP target, including $100 million announced in the briefing.
+On June 9, 2025, Prime Minister Mark Carney announced that the Canadian Coast Guard would receive funds for capital purchases that will count towards Canada spending 2 per cent of GDP on defence in accordance with the NATO target.

 The Canadian Coast Guard was formally transferred to the Department of National Defence through an order-in-council on September 2, 2025.
+However, it remains a civilian special operating agency and has not been included in the command and control structure that governs the operations of the Royal Canadian Navy, Canadian Army, and Royal Canadian Air Force.

 Organizational structure

 CCG's management and organizational structure reflects its quasi-military nature.
 The CCG agency supports several functional departments as outlined here: